MichaelThoresen/Things-to-do/README.md

 - [ ] Implement automatic sniffing and decoding NEXA remote codes through matplotlib (Might be through a Flask api)
   - [ ] Send them to Cloud Firestore after decoding and testing
+- [ ] Try to decode the NEXA dimmer
+  - [ ] See if the speed of the dimmer can be changed (pulse modulation?)

 ## Things on Raspberry Pi  Zero #1